sujan-dhakal/COVID-19-Detection/README.md

 (Note: This is only for educational purpose.
 DO NOT use it as reference for medical purpose.)

-After lots of hyperparameter tuning, the folowing model was achieved.
+After hyperparameter tuning, the folowing model was achieved.
 The model is saved as 'model.h5'.

 Model Performance: